JuliaLang/Pkg.jl/docs/src/creating-packages.md

   ```julia
   isdefined(Base, :get_extension) ? (using Contour) : (using ..Contour)
   ```
+- Add `Requires` to `[weakdeps]` in your `Project.toml` file, so that it is only installed on Julia versions that do not support extensions.

 The package should now work with Requires.jl on Julia versions before extensions were introduced and with extensions on more recent Julia versions.